Ensono/amido.github.io/docs/workloads/azure/frontend/cli_webapp_frameworks_csr.md

 ## Get developing

-At the end of bootstrapping your example framework, you will have an output that will contain all the:
+At the end of bootstrapping your example framework you'll have an output that will contain all the:

 * dependencies
 * scripts
 * example tests
 * pipelines
-* and information to start testing
+* and information needed to start testing